 There are many things wrong with this study, from determination of F- in water/serum levels, to the gender make-up of study groups.
 No indication is given if free or total thyroid hormones were measured.
 From the figures it appears that total fractions were measured, not FT3 and FT4.
 Serum fluoride levels indicate that there are other sources of fluoride.
 It is therefore not surprising that children in the area with the lowest fluoride water concentration already have increased mean TSH levels compared to other recent investigations, and that the occurrence of dental fluorosis rises with an increase in T3 levels.
 88 % of children have dental fluorosis in the area with 1.44 ppm fluoride in the water.

-Shaik et al. claim that fluoride in water at the levels used in this study (0.02 -1.4 ppm) do not cause any changes in thyroid hormones.
+Shaik et al. claim that fluoride in water at the levels used in this study (0.02 -1.4 ppm) does not cause any changes in thyroid hormones.
 Based on the data presented this conclusion is incorrect.

 An increase in the T3/T4 ratio is clearly seen between the no/low fluoride area (Group 1) compared to the two higher ones.